34673/Launcher/README.md

 - Implement Git interface.
 - Implement full theme support.
 - Implement download/update logs formatting (can use colors from themes).
-- Change logs box display process from converting `StringBuidler` to setting and/or appending the document's runs.
+- Change logs box display process from converting `StringBuilder` to setting and/or appending the document's runs.
 Should increase performance and fix weird threading issues.
 - Fix update process not displaying/doing anything.
 - Implement cleanup process.